aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 3. Make your changes in the new branch.
 4. Commit your changes.
 5. Make a push inside your own branch.
-6. Make a Pull Resquest.
+6. Make a Pull Request.